hiveot/hub/runtime/authn/README.md

 1. Client management to add and remove Hub clients such as devices, users and services.
 Client information is persisted in an authentication store.
 2. Profile management for use by clients to update their profile and update login tokens.

-Authentication is used by the underlying protocol binding.
+Authentication can be used by the protocol bindings.
 It is up to each protocol binding to decide whether to use the authn service for generating session tokens.

-An optional golang client is included and support for other languages is planned.
+An optional golang client API is included and support for other languages is planned.

 ## Password Storage